lh3006a/csc470-fall2020/exercises/final/README.md

 3. The character sprite will be animated to look like it is running.
 There will be a map in the corner of the screen that shows the user where the character sprite is in the town and where the objects are hidden around town.

 ## Timeline
+The design document is due on Monday, November 23rd.
+I would like to have designed the game space, characters, and finished the bulk of the character script, movement, and triggers by Thursday, November 26th.
+I also want to have the title screen, instructions, and end of the game scene that links back to the main page done by Thursday.
+By Monday November 30th, I want to have the meter working and to have at least started trying to figure out how to cast a shadow that the player cannot move in.
+By Thursday, December 3rd, I want to have the audio mostly figured out.
+If I am feeling good about where the project is, I want to try to add animation to the character and try to create the navigation map that would go in the corner of the play screen.
+I want to have the game working and finished by December 7th so that I can start going over it and fixing little things to make it easier to play and nicer to look at.